Tencent/matrix/README.md

 For more Matrix configurations, look at the [sample](https://github.com/Tencent/matrix/tree/dev/samples/sample-android).

 Note:
+1. Since Matrix for Android has migrated to AndroidX since v0.9.0.
+You may need to add 'android.useAndroidX=true' flag to gradle.properties
-You can get more about Matrix output at the wiki [The output of Matrix](https://github.com/Tencent/matrix/wiki/Matrix-Android--data-format);
+2. You can get more about Matrix output at the wiki [The output of Matrix](https://github.com/Tencent/matrix/wiki/Matrix-Android--data-format);

 #### Battery Canary Usage